 The offspring of a purebred Beefmaster bull and a registered 2X cow are considered to be

 purebred without further inspection.
-We usually do not sell our 2X candidate heifers until after they have been
+We usually did not sell our 2X candidate heifers until after they were

 inspected and registered.
-The boys are normally sold at the local sale barn at weaning time, but a number of them have been
+The boys were normally sold at the local sale barn at weaning time, but a number of them were

 "FH Mayfly" BBU#S22252, U1-2 (Secret Weapon x **September).

-she has grown up to be a larger cow than her Typesetter mother, **September, and is even better looking.
+she grew up to be a larger cow than her Typesetter mother, **September, and is even better looking.

-Accepted as a second cross on August 1, 2004, and classified as U1-2 in September 2009, she has had eight calves so
+Accepted as a second cross on August 1, 2004, and classified as U1-2 in September 2009.
+She has had ten calves so